PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 `tclsh make-in.tcl 2014 a 1 > a2014-1.in`

-When not using the optional third parameter, the random-number-generator seed offset is zero.
+When not using the optional third parameter, the random-number-generator seed offset is set to zero.
 In the example above, the offset is one, which generates a sample in the `a2014-1.in` file that is completely different from the sample in the `a2014.in` file.
-The third parameter have any value in the \[0,1000\] range, which allows generation of as many as one thousand alternative samples.
+The third parameter can have any value in the \[0,1000\] range, which allows generation of as many as one thousand alternative samples.

 (3) Generate a random sample of 100,000 tax filing units for 2013 that